 In homes that are older, newer, with basements, or without basements, can all have radon issues.
 Testing is the only way to determine how much radon is present in your house.
 In order to reduce radon levels, you must call a professional home inspector in order to seal off the cracks in the floors and walls to increase ventilation.

 If you think you are at risk of radon exposure, be sure to call the professionals at the Homeinex Corporation to get a prompt and in-depth inspection to be sure you keep you and your family safe.
-For over 25 years we have been providing inspections in Massachusetts, Connecticut, Maine, Rhode Island, and New Hampshire for over 25 years.
+For over 25 years we have been providing inspections in Massachusetts, Connecticut, Maine, and Rhode Island for over 25 years.
 Contact us today.